LongNet: Scaling Transformers to 1B Tokens with Dilated Attention

 Dilate Attention – Sparsifying the attention matrices for each segment

-A very important note is that the attention on each segment can be calculated in parallel which allows distributed training on multiple GPUs.
+An important note is that the we calculate the attention on each segment in parallel, allowing distributed training on multiple GPUs.

-Additionally, this approach is significantly faster than the original self-attention on long sequences as the researchers show in the following chart, where we can see that the runtime of dilated attention stays very fast even when sequence length is increased significantly, while the original attention grows exponentially.
+Additionally, this approach is significantly faster than the original self-attention on long sequences.
+Below, we see that the runtime of dilated attention stays very fast even when we increase the sequence significantly, while the original attention grows exponentially.
 Article Sponsored Find something for everyone in our collection of colourful, bright and stylish socks.
 Buy individually or in bundles to add color to your drawer!

 Comparing runtime by sequence length